Love-and-Tolerance/guide-site-dev/README.md

 Right-click the image and click copy.
 Move back to your other window and paste it:
 ![Block Copied]

-Now right click that copied image, hover over “Open with” and click “GIMP”.
+Now right click that copied image, hover over `Open with` and click `GIMP`.
 It will take a few seconds to open up, but you should be met with a screen like this:
 ![Gimp Open]

 That texture is tiny.
 Zoom in by holding down Ctrl and scrolling the mouse wheel in: